AnOrdinaryDev/RandomTP/[Spigot] RandomTP-Reborn/README.md

 > RandomTP (also known as Random Teleport is a minecraft plugin, the object of which is to teleport people to Random Locations of the world.
 \- Plugin Link: http://spigotmc.org/resources/5084/

-<br />I made a RandomRP plugin for Minecraft that does exactly this.
+<br />I made a RandomTP plugin for Minecraft that does exactly this.
 Players can use GUI menus with cooldowns, random teleport sign and use them to teleport themselves to a random location in a world.
 <br /><br />
 ## Features
 \- Fully configurable